 I was recently shared the published photographs of the British Association of Psychopharmacology 2016 Summer Conference.

-At this BAP conference, an accredited CPD conference, the rising stars are seen to mix with today’s key opinion leaders.
+At this BAP conference, an accredited CPD conference, the rising stars are seen to mix with today’s paid opinion leaders.
 We all welcome the sharing of experience between generations and I have repeatedly stated how important I believe this to be.
 Some of the BAP key opinion leaders have declared significant financial interests with the Pharmaceutical Industry.

 Up-to-date declarations of BAP speakers can be viewed here